Primitive stable representations of free Kleinian groups: Acknowledgements

 \section{Acknowledgements}

 First of all, we want to thank to A. Lubotzky for sending us his article\cite{Lu}.
 His exposition gave us a great motivation for this work.
 We also thank to M. Mj for invaluable discussions on Cannon-Thurston maps.
 The third author would like to express his gratitude to KIAS for its hospitality during his stay when this work was done.
+Finally, we want to give our thanks to the referee for some corrections and helpful comments.